 Even if your regular guests are, let’s say, families with kids; when you experience a decrease in your number of visitors, it’s time to consider targeting different types of guests.

 If your hotel is located next to winter adventure parks, then create and promote snow-activity packages.
-Your target guests would now be young adults who love travelling for adventure and new experiences.
+Your target guests would now be young adults who love traveling for adventure and new experiences.
 Such guests would be happy with a three-day getaway, making them an ideal persona for you to target at this point of the year.

 Another example would be to target baby boomers or any other age group without young children.
-This type of traveller isn’t restricted to vacationing during the summer when school is out, and will be just as likely looking to travel in the winter.
+This type of traveler isn’t restricted to vacationing during the summer when school is out, and will be just as likely looking to travel in the winter.

 You can attract a whole new audience with the services you can offer—just by rethinking your target consumers and appealing to their wants and needs.